zdenulo/google-cloud-functions-system-packages/cf_pdf2png/README.md

-# Explore Cloud Functions operating system
+# Cloud Function which returns response in ASCII text